jonsheppard/custom-climates/docs/implementation-plan.md

 - [x] Perform end-to-end testing on the contact form.
 - [x] Conduct cross-browser and mobile-responsive testing.
 - [x] Run a Lighthouse audit and implement performance optimizations to score 95+.
-- [ ] Add analytics (e.g., a privacy-friendly alternative to Google Analytics).
+- [x] Build out Industries page for Construction.
+- [x] Enable Netlify Analytics (Manual step in Netlify UI).
+- [x] Ensure all images are optimized for performance.
 - [ ] Set up A/B testing for the hero video vs. static image.
 - [ ] Submit the sitemap to Google Search Console.

 Maybe later
-- [ ] Add a static US coverage map image.
+- [x] Add a static US coverage map image.
-- [ ] Ensure all images are optimized for performance.
 - [ ] Create a "Case Studies" collection and corresponding pages (optional, as per strategy).